VaishnaviMahipathi/Finding-Minimal-Feature-Set-using-RFE-technique-and-SVM/README.md

 # RFE-and-SVM
-The Programs folder contains all the MATLAB programs and python program.

 rfeprogram.py contains the code for Recursive feature elimination technique.

-generateFCancerData.m takes trainingdata file and selected features indices file as inputs and outputs the training data file with only selected features. accuracy_rfe.m takes above generated training data set file and training label file as input and applies 10-fold cross validation logic and outputs the predicted label set. assessmentRFE.m takes original labels file and predicted labels file as inputs and outputs all the assessment metrics
+generateFCancerData.m takes trainingdata file and selected features indices file as inputs and outputs the training data file with only selected features.

+accuracy_rfe.m takes above generated training data set file and training label file as input and applies 10-fold cross validation logic and outputs the predicted label set.

+assessmentRFE.m takes original labels file and predicted labels file as inputs and outputs all the assessment metrics